-Editor's update (9/17/2019): Microsoft has announced they are extending end of support for Exchange 2010 from the original date of January 14, 2020 to October 13, 2020 due to "an extensive number of Exchange customers" on this instance.
-Learn more below about migration opportunities and ways to plan around this new deadline.
-Note that the deadline for Windows 7 end of support remains January 14, 2020.
+Editor’s update: Microsoft announced they are extending end of support for Exchange 2010 to October 13, 2020 due to “an extensive number of Exchange customers” on this instance.
+Learn more below about migration opportunities and ways to plan around this new deadline

 Businesses still clinging to Exchange Server 2010 need to make a change.